-Looking for any information related to Simcha Goldberg (?) born about 1860, of the Town of Kolki, in the area called Wolyn or Volyn/Volin, in the County of Lutsk (Luck) in Ukraine, who had a son named Reuven (Rubin) born 1881, who married Chane Goldberg (Annie/Anna R) born 1879 or 1883, possibly the daughter of Morris and Annie Muriel Goldberg, also of Kolki or Gorodok, Volyn, Lutsk, Ukraine.
+Looking for any information related to Simcha Goldberg (?) born circa 1850-1860, of the Town of Kolki, in the District of Wolyn or Volyn/Volin, in Lutsk (Luck) Russia which is now within Ukraine.
+At some point it may have been within Poland.
+His son, Reuven (Rubin) Goldberg born 1881, married Chane Goldberg (Annie/Anna R) born 1879 or 1883, the daughter of Morris and Annie Muriel Goldberg, of Gorodok, Volyn, Lutsk, Russia or of Poland.

-I think there was at least one sister or sister-in-law, who also lived in Milwaukee.
-Her name may have been Rose - and I want so much to find and talk to cousins or anyone who may have information about them, to learn more about our family and especially if you have photos or stories of who and where they came from.
+I want so much to find and talk to cousins or anyone who may have information about our Goldbergs, to learn more about our family and especially if you have photos or stories of who and where they came from.
 Please email me. firstname.lastname@example.org

-Rubin Goldberg came to Milwaukee from Ukraine via Liverpool, England, Philadelphia, PA and Racine, WI
+Rubin Goldberg came to Milwaukee from Russia via Liverpool, England, Philadelphia, PA and Racine, WI.
+SEE TRANSLATION BELOW:

 Rubin Goldberg Family circa 1915

 Translation ... to English "here is buried our dear father reuven son of mr simcha died 24th of nisan 5691 may his soul be bound up in the bond of life"